analog-nico/serve-spa/README.md

  |-- app.js
 ```

-At first a visitor usually loads you SPA via the base url `http://localhost:3000/`.
+At first a visitor usually loads your SPA via the base url `http://localhost:3000/`.
 Thus index.html is served and also app.js is loaded.
 Next the visitor navigates through your SPA which updates the url using pushState and e.g. arrives at `http://localhost:3000/profile/me`.
 The visitor might now bookmark this page and open it again the next day. express.static would send a 404 for this url because the served folder does not contain a "profile" folder containing a "me" file.
-Serve-SPA, however, recognizes `http://localhost:3000/profile/me` as a pushState url and searches the folder structure for a page that matches *most* of the given url, i.e. `http://localhost:3000/`.
+Serve-SPA, however, recognizes `http://localhost:3000/profile/me` as a pushState url and searches the folder structure for a page that matches the given url *best*, i.e. `http://localhost:3000/`.

-All you need to do to activate pushState url support is to rename your `index.html` files to `index.htmlt` (with a t).
+All you need to do to activate pushState url support is to rename your `index.html` files to `index.htmlt` (with a *t*).
 I.e.:

 ```
 spa
- |-- index.htmlt <-- Just renamed an pushState urls are supported
+ |-- index.htmlt <-- Just renamed and pushState urls are supported
  |-- app.js
 ```